Nucleo H7S3L8

 Supported Features

-The Zephyr nucleo_h7s3l8 board target supports the following hardware features:
+The nucleo_h7s3l8 board supports the hardware features listed below.

 on-chip